nus-cs2103-AY2324S1/ip/docs/README.md

 ### `todo` - Creates a new todo task

-Describe the action and its outcome.
+Creates a new todo task and adds it to the list.
 #### Usage:
 `todo <task_name>`

 #### Example of usage:

 `todo sleep`

 `todo cook dinner`

 #### Expected outcome:

-Joe will add the task to your todo list.
+Joe will add the new todo task to your list.

 ```
 Got it, I've added this task: